grawity/tls-cert-check/README.md

     # warn if certificate expires in 28 days or less
     grace 28

+    # except for Let's Encrypt which can have a shorter limit
+    grace 10 CN=E6,O=Let's Encrypt,C=US

     # check these hosts on given ports (STARTTLS is used automatically)
     check example.com 389,443,636
     check mail.example.com 25,143,587